 - Identify key opinion leaders for mobile APPs and contact them, giving them the chance to review and use your mobile APP.

 - Be open to their comments and be willing to act on them.

-- In order to create a BUZZ around your APP, you need to establish a presence on Chinese social media and messaging apps: QQ, WeChat, Weibo (these have 800 million monthly active users in China).
+- In order to create a BUZZ around your APP, you need to establish a presence on Chinese social media and messaging apps: WeChat (1.2 billion users), Weibo (462 million monthly active users in China).
 A presence on these sites and apps will help you to engage with your audience and reinforce word-of-mouth.

 - Also, keep in mind that chat rooms and forums, like Baidu Tieba and Zhihu, are still mainstream venues in China for people to share experiences and opinions.
 The Chinese are strongly influenced in this way.